The important differences between deposits and purchased funds

 Available balances in the tax pool can be split into purchased funds and deposited funds.

-Deposited funds or own-funds deposits are 'cash' deposits in the tax pool; they generally arise from a client paying cash directly into our tax pool account.
+Deposited funds or own funds are 'cash' deposits in the tax pool.
+They generally arise from a client paying cash directly into our tax pool account.
 However, they can also arise from:

-• proceeds from tax sales re-deposited in the pool, or
+- Proceeds from tax sales re-deposited in the pool

 Purchased funds are usually the result of buying tax for a specific tax date that are still held in the pool - that is, they are yet to be transferred to Inland Revenue.
 But they also result from having: